Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/README.md

 - distinguish notation, alphabetic, and plane-based script conceptions
 - acknowledge visible alternatives calmly and accurately
-- return the focus to SignWriting as the strongest durable infrastructure path
+- return the focus to SignWriting as the strongest long-term support path

 ## Operational global materials